 Dating and Property Division

 California is a community property state, meaning your marital property will be divided equally between you and your spouse.
-Dating while going through a divorce can potentially affect property division if your spouse argues that assets were transferred or dissipated in anticipation of the divorce or to prevent the assets from being considered in the division of property.
+Dating during a divorce can potentially affect property division if your spouse argues that assets were transferred or dissipated in anticipation of the divorce or to prevent the assets from being considered in the division of property.
 (Dissipation is defined as using an asset for an illegal or inequitable purpose, such as a spouse’s use of community property for personal benefit when a divorce is imminent.)

 For example, if you give any marital assets to your new partner before or during your divorce, the court may consider those assets to be marital property and include them in the division of property.